CodeNerd9/CodeNerd9/README.md

 # Hi there, I'm Saquib
-## I'm a Student, who Fasinates about Web Development,Design and Video-Editing
+## I'm a Student
+### Working & Lerning about Web Development,Webpage Design and Video-Editing

 - 🌱 I’m currently learning everything 🤣